 Breast reduction surgery is not generally a cosmetic procedure.
 Surgery is needed to improve the physical, developmental, social and emotional problems that excessively large breasts cause.
 These symptoms are usually pressing enough to be covered under a woman's health insurance, and therefore not treated as cosmetic surgery.
-The abnormally large breasts are usually not created under normal conditions.
-The women that seek breast reduction surgery are usually entering puberty, coming out of a pregnancy, or going through menopause, which indicates that hormones usually play some role in the disorder.
+Abnormally large breasts develop pathologically, often in women entering puberty, coming out of a pregnancy, or going through menopause, which indicates that hormones usually play some role in the disorder.

-The physical symptoms troubling these women vary by age.
+The physical symptoms associated with overly large breasts vary by age.
 If the breasts become very large during the start of puberty, patients are diagnosed with virginal hypertrophy (see figure 1).
-Girls at this age are usually between the ages of 11 and 15 and most negatively impacted by the effect the breasts have on body image, social adjustment, and self-confidence.

-Fig 1: candidate for breast reduction surgery, virginal hypertrophy neck and back pain, thoracic curvatures, and upper extremity neurological symptoms due to compression of the brachial plexus.
-Additionally, pendulous breasts lead to issues with moisture, intertrigo, and other dermatoses due to the skin-on-skin contact.

-Doctors should also be concerned about how the girls' posture develops.
-Women with heavier breasts, no matter what age, may also be afflicted by shoulder grooving,

-Not all impairments of large breasts are immediately apparent, but some are more obvious, such as being larger than what is considered attractive at the time, appearing heavier than she actually is, or trouble finding clothing that fits properly.
-Furthermore, the impact of embarrassment and lack of self-worth and other such issues on a woman's psyche should not be forgotten.
+These young women are between the ages of 11 and 15.
+Doctors are also concerned about how the girls' posture develops.
+Women with heavier breasts, no matter what age, may also be afflicted by shoulder grooving, neck and back pain, thoracic curvatures, and upper extremity neurological symptoms due to compression of the brachial plexus.
+Additionally, pendulous breasts lead to issues with moisture and other dermatoses due to the skin-on-skin contact.
+(Bostwick, 1983) Not all consequences of large breasts are immediately apparent, but some are more obvious, such as being larger than what is considered attractive, appearing heavier than she actually is, or having trouble finding clothing that fits properly.
 Larger breasts also impair physical functioning in activities such as running, golf, or tennis.

+Fig 1: candidate for breast reduction surgery, virginal hypertrophy (Bostwick, 1983)

 Lastly, overly full breasts prevent a timely diagnosis of tumors.
 The overall size reduces the area in which a cancerous tumor would be easily seen or felt.
 Therefore, large and advanced cancerous masses may grow without medical attention.
+(Bostwick, pedicle technique.
+This procedure is used for breasts that are wide, pendulous, or just large (600 to 2000 g).
+It is also used for moving the nipple upwards in an otherwise normally sized breast.
+The technique can reduce the mass by as much as 800 g, and move the nipple-areolar complex vertically as much as 8 cm.
+(Spear, 2006)